emacs-helm/helm/index.md

 _Note:_ You will find many helm extensions providing diverse features sometimes already implemented in `Helm`, prefer generally the ones that are natively in `Helm`, e.g. `Helm` support natively most grep implementations as backend (ack, ag, rg), no need to install 3rd party packages for this, same for managing projects etc...

+# Alternatives

+There are several alternatives to Helm nowaday, they are all providing incremental completion but they lack all the Helm features due to their wrong implementation abusing minibuffer.

 # Requirements